calsfu/AutonomousTrike/README_Software.md

 Install **Arduino IDE 2.2.1** from the [official Arduino website](https://www.arduino.cc/en/software).

 ### Step 2: Flash Arduino Code
-1. Connect the Arduino to the host computer via USB.
+1. Connect the braking Arduino to the host computer via USB.
-2. Open `arduino_sketches/trike_controller.ino`.
+2. Open `arduino/braking_controller.ino`.
 3. Upload the sketch to the Arduino.
+4. Connect the steering Arduino to the host computer via USB.
+5. Open `arduino/steering_controller.ino`.
+6. Upload the sketch to the Arduino.
-4. Arduino listens over serial for velocity and steering commands sent from ROS2.
+7. Arduino listens over serial for velocity and steering commands sent from ROS2.

 ---